dgraph-io/dgraph/wiki/content/deploy/index.md

 You can make use of `--mutations` flag to set restrictions on mutation operations, which is set to `allow` by default.

-You can set `--mutations` option to `disallow` to disable the mutations.
+Use `--mutations disallow` to disable all mutations.

 ```sh
 dgraph alpha --mutations disallow
 ```

-You can set `--mutations` option to `strict` for limiting mutations to only existing predicates in the schema and disable mutations of unknown predicates.
-The `strict` mode enforces a strict schema.
+Enforce a strict schema by setting `--mutations strict`.
+This allows only mutations on predicates already in the schema.
+This allows only mutations on predicates already in the schema.

 ```sh
 dgraph alpha --mutations strict